 While many crimes can be expunged from a person’s record in Ohio, there are certain crimes that, due to their nature, cannot be expunged.
 Some of these crimes include:

-If your case was dismissed, or if you were found not guilty on all charges you do have the ability to apply to get your records sealed.
+If your case was dismissed or found not guilty on all charges, you could apply to get your records sealed.

-If you were named in a police report, whether you were arrested or not, and no case was ever filed with the court, you do have the ability to apply to get the police report sealed.
+If you were named in a police report, whether you were arrested or not, and no case was ever filed with the court, you can apply to get the police report sealed.

 We have successfully represented clients across Northern Ohio.
 If you are facing criminal charges, we can help you too.
 Don’t delay.
 The district attorney is building their case against you right now.